K7MJG/skcc_skimmer/README.md

 CXn   - (DEPRECATED) Use 'C' instead - handles both initial and advanced awards.
 TXn   - (DEPRECATED) Use 'T' instead - handles both initial and advanced awards.
-SXn   - (DEPRECATED) Use 'S' instead - handles both initial and advanced awards. all   - All of the above. none  - None of the above
+SXn   - (DEPRECATED) Use 'S' instead - handles both initial and advanced awards.
+ALL   - All of the above.
+NONE  - None of the above

 TARGETS Examples:
    TARGETS = 'T,C'